Upholding the Mutual Recognition Principle: Federal Court Sets Aside VBA’s Decision to Refuse Registration

 While this case decision concerned a New South Wales waterproofing contractor seeking to gain registration as a contractor in Victoria, it has ramifications that affect mutual recognition in all States, because the Mutual Recognition Act 1992 is Commonwealth legislation.

-The case is that of Andriotis v Victorian Building Authority FCAFC 24, and it is understood to be subject to an appeal, however as the decision stands it places a curb on building registration authorities that seek to invoke some wider capacity to “knock back” registration under the Mutual Recognition Scheme than is found in section 23 of the Mutual Recognition Act.
+The case is that of Andriotis v Victorian Building Authority FCAFC 24, and as of May 2019 it is understood to be subject to an appeal (the appeal’s progress can be followed here), however, as the decision stands, it places a curb on building registration authorities that seek to invoke some wider capacity to “knock back” registration under the Mutual Recognition Scheme than is found in section 23 of the Mutual Recognition Act.

 Originally, the Victorian Building Authority had declined to grant Mr Andriotis registration in Victoria, despite his existing registration as a waterproofing contractor in New South Wales.
 The determination was upheld on review by the Administrative Appeals Tribunal, which found that the VBA was justified in applying the “good character” test pursuant to section 170(1)(c) of the Building Act 1993 (Vic).